DanmarksAdresser/dawa-autocomplete2/README.md

 ### Options
 The following options are supported:

- - `select`: This function is called whenever the user selects an address
+ - `select`: This function is called whenever the user selects an address.
- - `baseUrl`: URL to DAWA, defaults to `https://dawa.aws.dk`
+ - `baseUrl`: URL to DAWA, defaults to `https://dawa.aws.dk`.
  - `adgangsadresserOnly`: The user enters an access address, not a complete address with floor/suite.
-Defaults to `false`
+Defaults to `false`.
- - `fuzzy`: Whether fuzzy searching is enabled, defaults to `true`,
+ - `fuzzy`: Whether fuzzy searching is enabled, defaults to `true`.
- - `params`: A JavaScript object containing any additional parameters to send to DAWA, e.g. `{kommunekode: "101"}`
+ - `params`: A JavaScript object containing any additional parameters to send to DAWA, e.g. `{kommunekode: "101"}`.
  - `stormodtagerpostnumre`: Whether "stormodtagerpostnumre" will be displayed in suggestions.
-Defaults to `true`
+Defaults to `true`.
  - `minLength`: Number of characters which must be entered before any suggestions is displayed.
 Defaults to `2`.
+ - `multiline`: Display address suggestions on multiple lines.
+Default `false`.

 ## Get help
 There is a [forum](https://digitaliser.dk/group/334445/forum) available on Digitaliser.dk.